 8) Thank your recruiter

-Once back home, take about ten minutes to write a thank you email to your recruiter.
+Once the interview is over, take about ten minutes to write a thank you email to your recruiter.

 In addition to appearing polite, you will be able to renew your interest in the position in question, leave a good impression and once again set yourself apart from your competition for this role.